Randy Ambrosie

-Randy Ambrosie (born March 16, 1963) is a Canadian former professional football player and executive who served as the 14th commissioner of the Canadian Football League (CFL).
-Ambrosie played professionally as an offensive guard for the CFL's Calgary Stampeders, Toronto Argonauts, and Edmonton Eskimos.
+Randy Ambrosie (born March 16, 1963) is a Canadian former professional football player and executive who served as the 14th commissioner of the Canadian Football League (CFL) from 2017 to 2025.
+Ambrosie played professionally as an offensive guard for the CFL's Calgary Stampeders, Toronto Argonauts, and Edmonton Eskimos from 1985 to 1993.
 He was selected with the second overall pick in the 1985 CFL draft by the Stampeders.
 Over the course of a nine-season career, he played in 142 professional games and became a Grey Cup champion.
 Ambrosie played CIAU football at the University of Manitoba.

 Early career

 Ambrosie played CIAU football for the Manitoba Bisons as an offensive lineman.
 In 1984, he was named an All-Canadian.
 He was also a Canada West All-Star in 1983 and 1984.
 In a February 1985 article in The Globe and Mail, it was stated that a recent poll of CFL teams listed Ambrosie as one of the top nine players available for the 1985 CFL draft.
 Ambrosie received a Bachelor of Commerce degree from the school.